omar84/sin-validator/README.md

 Copy your static files inside `dist` directory, to your production server

 ```
-index.html
+dist/
+├── assets/
-app.js
+├── app.js
+└── index.html
 ```

 and that's it!

 ## Tailwind CSS

-This project uses [Tailwind CSS](https://tailwindcss.com/) for styling.
+This project uses [Tailwind CSS](https://tailwindcss.com/) for styling, configured to only include necessary CSS to keep the bundle small.

-### How Tailwind is Used

-Tailwind CSS is loaded as a minified CDN version, so there’s no need to compile or build Tailwind CSS separately.
-This approach keeps the project simple and lightweight, ideal for smaller apps that don’t require custom configurations.

 ### Customization